India

 Security and Safety

 The ‘Line of Control’ is a de-militarized border between India and Pakistan, which is 20km away from Gulmarg.
-India and Pakistan have been in conflict over the ‘ownership’ of this disputed area since the early 1900s.
+Kashmir and Pakistan have been in conflict over the ‘ownership’ of this disputed area since the early 1900s.
 China is in the mix as well.
 Wars over this area have devastated the region and its people.
-During the late 1980s and 1990s, Kashmir was definitely not a safe area for tourists to visit, but since 2002 the area has been at relative peace.
+During the late 1980s and 1990s, Kashmir was definitely not a safe area for tourists to visit, and since it seems to vary from year to year.

-Nevertheless, there are many troops based in the area, the Srinagar airport in particular has tight security, and the Srinagar to Gulmarg road has had a history of incidents involving foreigners.
+There are many troops based in the area, the Srinagar airport in particular has tight security, and the Srinagar to Gulmarg road has had a history of incidents.
 It is always wise to visit your government’s travel website to check the latest travel advice.
 The websites will generally recommend a “do not travel” to Kashmir due to the possibility of terrorism.

 Female travellers, especially if alone, may receive unwanted attention from men.
-The harassment can be very intimidating, and it is advised that women should avoid walking alone in deserted areas where possible.
-On the houseboats in Kashmir there have been some incidents of single women being harassed by houseboat employees.
+The harassment can be very intimidating, and it is advised that women should avoid walking alone in deserted areas where possible, and take care on the houseboats in Srinagar.

 Health